Where: Peru and Chile, South America

 Serving Suggestion: Serve with egg whites, sugar and lime to make Pisco Sour

-Most people have heard of the Mexican margarita, less so the Chilean rival Pisco, a strong alcoholic drink similar in smell to Vodka.
-There are disputes between Chile and Peru as to the origins of this drink with both countries proud to claim it as their own.
-However it is largely accepted that Pisco originated from Peru in the XVIth century and the Spanish colonisation, where the Europeans craved a drink similar to the brandy they left back home.
+Most people have heard of the Mexican Margarita, but less so the Chilean rival Pisco – a strong alcoholic drink similar in smell to Vodka.
+There are disputes between Chile and Peru as to the origins of this drink, with both countries proud to claim it as their own.
+However, it is largely accepted that Pisco originated from Peru in the XVIth century and the Spanish colonisation, where the Europeans craved a drink similar to the brandy they left back home.

 Peruvians claim that the climate and soil of Chile cannot produce authentic Pisco.
 This is unsurprisingly refuted by the Chileans where it is the most popular drink in the country.
 It is produced from the Quebranta grape which is grown in the unique environment of the northern vineyards of Chile, specifically the Limari and Elqui valleys.

 After being carefully hand-picked the juice from the grape is extracted and the process of fermentation begins in large steel kegs.
 During this process the sugar is converted into alcohol with the grape juice being transformed into wine.
 The slow process of distillation then follows and it is from this that the drink acquires its pure taste and distinctive aroma.
 It is then left for six months ageing in fine wood American Oak barrels.
 After rigorous quality controls, Pisco is carefully bottled and distributed to the Chilean public.